markjprice/tools-skills-net8/docs/interview-qa/readme.md

 Now let's review 60 commonly asked questions in .NET software engineer position interviews.

-The 60 items include a question, a good answer, and a poor answer with an explanation of why is poor.
-You will learn as much from reviewing poor answers as good ones.
+The 60 items include a question, a good answer, and a poor answer with an explanation of why it is poor.
+You will learn almost as much from reviewing poor answers as good ones.

 I encourage you to get access to a whiteboard and ask a friend to read the questions to you.
 Answer them verbally and record your responses on video to review later.
 This will force you to practice writing code on a whiteboard in a stressful environment.